Rome and Venice

 The Vatican seeks to retain an ambience of silence and respect within the Sistine Chapel.
 Visitors are asked to remain silent.
 A tall ask for the hundreds that would be in the chapel at any one time.
 In fact, the greatest disturbances to the tranquillity were the shouts of the attendants and the blaring speakers calling for silentio.

 The day came a little unstuck after three hours in the museums.
 A ham and cheese roll wasn’t what it looked like.
-I started to
+I started to suspect that half way through and dropped the rest in the bin.

 After about 10 mins on the queue for entry into St Peter’s Basilica, a few hundred metres from the museums, I retreated to a resting spot near a bin.
 Just as well!
 Back on the queue, which had grown by over a 100m, I lasted there about a half hour and retreated again.
 This was a far more serious retreat!
 Fifteen or so minutes later, I felt sufficiently ok to tackle the queue again, but this time I found where I had been and joined it there.
 It was probably only another half hour to reach the entry.